-Don’t be intimidated by this healthy and full of antioxidant vegetable; broccoli rabe is easy to cook.
+Don’t be intimidated by this healthy and full of antioxidant vegetables; broccoli rabe is easy to cook.

 Many recipes have crushed red peppers on the list of ingredients.
 How about adding any of the Gourmet Hot Sauces instead?